rivue/Gamified-Study-Tool/README.md

         - analogy mini / mega games - have to get like 20 right or whatever

         - add ability change font and how it speaks to library generator (cursive = harder to read and higher learning rates, or apply font at user's' setting level), it could speak like gen z, like a pirate, etc...
-        - catch phrase for now: studying, nade
+        - catch phrase for now: studying made simple
         - (later) add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc... then actually start generating stuff to study
         - (later) add support for multiple file upload as well
         - add logic for multiple flame emojis w/ streaks of 1, 5, 10, 25, 50, 100